codeccoop/posts-bridge/docs/API.md

 ### `posts_bridge_remote_fields`

 Replace post's remote fields values inside the content string.
+Use replace mark to get your remote fields values.
 A replace mark is the field name surrounded by double brackets.

 #### Arguments